 While this plant is designated by VASCAN as introduced to Ontario, it is considered a near native plant to many plant professionals in the nursery industry in Southern Ontario.
 The native range is the north-eastern United States, which is right on the border of Southern Ontario.
 Purple Coneflower is valuable to local wildlife and grows well with other native plants.
 Many local conservation groups and ecological landscaping companies use this species in restoration planting and other gardening purposes.

 Historically used to treat snake bites, headaches, and sore throats.
-The flower is still used today for pharmaceutical purposes, with respiratory relief being one of the more common areas.
+The flower is still used today for pharmaceutical purposes, with respiratory relief being one of the more common uses.

 Ontario Hardiness Zone: 4 to 7 (Find out your Hardiness Zone here)